retaining walls block

 2. Allan Block Retaining Wall

 Both DIYers and contractors like the Allan block retaining wall system.
 The blocks fit together, so walls can be built without mortar.
-This design lets things move around during freeze-thaw cycles, which is very important in Edmonton’s winters.
+This interlock retaining wall design lets things move around during freeze-thaw cycles, which is very important in Edmonton’s winters.

 3. Retaining Wall Made of Cement Blocks

 Cement block retaining wall systems are strong, but they don’t bend as easily.
+A professional concrete retaining wall contractor in Edmonton can ensure proper waterproofing and reinforcement.
 To keep cracks from freezing water, you might need to add more waterproofing.
 They are often used for taller walls or structural purposes where strength is important.

 4.Blocks for interlocking retaining walls